- Document status: ⚠️ DRAFT

 Add security tests to your code

-- Add tests for taintedness to your codebase
+- Add tests for taintedness to your codebase, to verify that your code actually handles untrusted input as expected

 Practice symbol import discipline